celo-org/celo-blockchain/consensus/istanbul/spec.md

-Conditional statements are represented as follows where statements inside only one set of the curly braces will be executed if the corresponding condition C evaluates to true or in the case of the final else those statements will be executed if non of the previous conditions evaluated to true.
+Conditional statements are represented as follows where statements inside only one set of the curly braces will be executed if the corresponding condition C evaluates to true or in the case of the final else those statements will be executed if none of the previous conditions evaluated to true.

 if C {
   ...